-- A. support a new or expand an existing statewide or regional network of pediatric mental health care teams that provide support to pediatric primary care sites as an integrated team; - B. support and further develop organized state or regional networks of pediatric mental health care teams to provide consultative support to pediatric primary care sites; - C. conduct an assessment of critical behavioral consultation needs among pediatric providers and such providers' preferred mechanisms for receiving consultation, training, and technical assistance; - D. develop a new or enhance an existing online database and communication mechanism, including telehealth, to facilitate consultation support to pediatric primary care practices; - E. provide rapid statewide or regional clinical telephone or telehealth consultations when requested between the pediatric mental health care teams and pediatricPCPs;

-- F. conduct training and provide technical assistance to pediatric primary care providers to support the early identification, diagnosis, treatment, and referral of children with behavioral health conditions; - G. provide information to pediatric providers and assist pediatric providers in accessing pediatric mental health care providers, including child and adolescent psychiatrists, developmental behavioral pediatricians, and licensed mental health professionals, such as psychologists, social workers, or mental health counselors and in scheduling and conducting technical assistance;
+- A. be a statewide or regional network of pediatric mental health care teams that provide support to pediatric primary care sites as an integrated team; - B. support and further develop organized state or regional networks of pediatric mental health care teams to provide consultative support to pediatric primary care sites; - C. conduct an assessment of critical behavioral consultation needs among pediatric providers and such providers' preferred mechanisms for receiving consultation, training, and technical assistance; - D. develop an online database and communication mechanism, including telehealth, to facilitate consultation support to pediatric primary care practices; - E. provide rapid statewide or regional clinical telephone or telehealth consultations when requested between the pediatric mental health care teams and pediatric primary care providers; - F. conduct training and provide technical assistance to pediatric primary care providers to support the early identification, diagnosis, treatment, and referral of children with behavioral health conditions: - G. provide information to pediatric providers and assist pediatric providers in accessing pediatric mental health care providers, including child and adolescent psychiatrists, developmental behavioral pediatricians, and licensed mental health

-- H. assist with referrals to specialty care and community or behavioral health resources; and - I. establish mechanisms for measuring and monitoring increased access to pediatric mental health care services by pediatric primary care providers and expanded capacity of pediatric primary care providers to identify, treat, and refer children with mental health conditions.
+- professionals, such as psychologists, social workers, or mental health counselors and in scheduling and conducting technical assistance; - H. assist with referrals to specialty care and community or behavioral health resources; and - establish mechanisms for measuring and monitoring increased access to pediatric mental health care services by pediatric primary care providers and expanded capacity of pediatric primary care providers to identify, treat, and refer children with mental health conditions.

-This program will serve as a resource for pediatric primary care providers serving children and adolescents, including, but not limited to, pediatricians, family physicians, nurse practitioners, physician assistants, and case coordinators.
-The programs are encouraged to broaden the reach to additional providers such as physician specialists (e.g., developmental-behavioral pediatricians, obstetrician-gynecologists, endocrinologists, and gastroenterologists), pharmacists, occupational therapists, behavioral health clinicians, and social workers.
+This program will serve as a resource for pediatric primary care providers serving children and adolescents, including, but not limited to, pediatricians, family physicians, nurse practitioners, physician assistants, and care coordinators.
+The programs are encouraged to broaden the reach to additional providers such as physician specialists (e.g., developmental-behavioral pediatricians, obstetrician-gynecologists, endocrinologists, gastroenterologists), behavioral health clinicians, and social workers.

-Enrolled Provider or Practice
+Enrolled or Participating Provider or Practice

-Enrolled providers or practices register with the program to participate in teleconsultation and care coordination support services, and agree to provide data to facilitate HRSA-required reporting.
+An enrolled or participating provider or practice is defined as a provider or practice who registers to participate in tele-consultation and care coordination services and agrees to provide data to facilitate HRSA-required reporting.
+The use of the term "enrolled" does not apply to providers or practices where providers participate in training only.
 Award recipients may require providers or practices to enroll in their program, in order to track usage and outcomes, as well as assure higher quality service to repeat users.